dreadwrr/Developer-buddy/README.md

    this script works for two modes porteus nemesis Graphics and Changes.

-   graphics mode all changes are in memory so to implement changes saving this script will save changes to an .xzm. it will then modify the porteus.cfg and adds extramod=/mnt/sdx/extramod. so when the system boots it loads all your changes. if one already exists it will update it.
-So graphics changes mode wont
-	load the regular graphics saves.
+   graphics mode all changes are in memory so to implement changes saving this script will save changes to an .xzm. it will then modify the porteus.cfg and adds extramod=/mnt/sdx/extramod.  if one already exists it will update it.
+So graphics Changes mode wont load the regular Graphics saves.

    Graphics changes mode all changes are saved to the hdd already. so this part will backup the changes to /changes.bak right beside it. including a logfile of the files saved each time.